 There are some entertaining props around the pub, offering some great Kodak moments with friends and the silent black and white Frankenstein movies on the big screens adds an awesome ambience!
 I was enjoying a pint when midnight struck, next thing I know the lights dimmed with smoke effects, light flashed, the music changed and I watched in awe as a surprise guest make an appearance, which adds a unique touch to the pub!

 Arthur’s Seat is perched on top of a extinct volcano, offering magnificent 360 degree views of Edinburgh.
 There are variety of different trails to reach the top that are suitable for different ages and fitness levels.
 Although it’s a moderate hike, it shouldn’t take you longer than 2 hours to summit the 251m hill.

 Make sure you wear comfortable shoes and dress for the weather.
 (The top was super cold and windy making it hard to stay and admire the view for longer than 10min.)
 I hiked the red route early in the morning, even though it was rather chilly I was rewarded with beautiful landscapes along the way, some fresh Scottish air and stunning views of the city!

 The Royal Mile is based in the heart of Edinburgh and filled with Scottish pride.
-There are pubs, hotels, cobblestone roads, landmarks, entertainers and an assortment of unique shops and a whole lot of interesting things not to miss in Edinburgh.
+There are pubs, hotels, cobblestone roads, landmarks, entertainers, an assortment of unique shops and a whole lot of interesting things not to miss in Edinburgh.

 If you walked from one side to the other without stopping, it will take you about 20min but allow a full day to visit the hidden gems and explore the hidden alleys along the way.
 Edinburgh castle, St Giles Cathedral, Scott Monument and The Real Mary King Close are all situated along the Mile.